Start adding items to your reading lists:or

 The industrial manufacturing sector is facing several significant challenges: trade wars, political instability, and a slowdown in economic growth.
 Deal activity in the first quarter for industrial manufacturers fell to its lowest level in more than four years and many economists are predicting slower growth ahead.
-It’s no wonder that, according to our recent global CEO survey, manufacturing leaders are concerned about government policy and trade conflicts, especially in relation to China.
+It’s no wonder that, according to PwC’s global CEO survey, manufacturing leaders are concerned about government policy and trade conflicts, especially in relation to China.
 Given this difficult external environment, over which the sector has little control, some companies are investing in operational improvements to help offset higher material costs and to help boost profit margins.
 And more are considering following suit.
 In fact, 81% of industrial manufacturing CEOs in our survey indicated that they plan to rely on greater operational efficiencies to bolster growth via enhanced competitiveness — they are seeking to take share.

 In today’s world, achieving greater operational efficiency generally means digitizing functions across the enterprise spanning three primary areas:

 As of now, industrial manufacturers have focused primarily on digitizing customer-facing activities by adding digital components to products and services.
 But some notable industry leaders have taken greater leaps.
 One high-tech aerospace company has digitized its production lines and created an entirely automated assembly process, outfitting a battery of sensors to real-time data.
 Another manufacturer has gone even further in digitizing its internal operations, with robotic process automation (RPA) tools supporting workers at every stage in the production and fulfillment process.
 This company expects its digitization effort will yield cost savings of more than a billion dollars by 2020.